 You can also get your Vitamin D intake from exposure to sunlight.
 Just make sure you’re not overdoing it, and always wear sunscreen!

 While your diet is your primary intake of essential vitamins like C and D (Vitamin D3), sometimes it can be difficult to work these into your diet, especially when you have busy work days and those never-ending family obligations.

 Luckily, it’s easy to find vitamin C gummies and vitamin D chewable tablets, and other dietary supplements for those of us who don’t like to swallow pills.
 Soft, chewy gummies can help to make sure you’re getting the vitamins you need without having to stress too much about it.

-And gummy supplements often have no artificial flavors and high average customer ratings, which should also give you some peace of mind.
+And gummy supplements and other immunity vitamins often have no artificial flavors and high average customer ratings, which should also give you some peace of mind.

 The Bottom Line

 Your immune system is vital to your overall health, so it’s important to do what you can to keep it strong.
 Luckily, there are a few easy ways to do this.
 Be sure to drink plenty of water, eat a balanced diet, and get enough sleep.